Hirotoshi694/Hirotoshi694/README.md

 ![alt text](https://github.com/Hirotoshi694/Hirotoshi694/blob/main/example.PNG)

-Note: The dashboard in the middle is the default skin contributed
+#Note: The dashboard in the middle is the default skin contributed by Funbits.

 ### Installation of ETS2 Telemetry Web Server